 interactions are conducted entirely over HTTPS and require that clients be

 authenticated.
-Depending on the type of request, clients use either POST
+Depending on the type of request, clients use either POST or GET

-request.
 For best performance, clients should be written to do the same.

 API requests may

 be addressed to either the primary or the secondary server (the client needs to

 authenticate to each server separately), and must provide the HTTP session